Jane Ansah: Resignation

 On 21 May 2020, Ansah announced her resignation as chairperson of the Malawi Electoral Commission after two successive court rulings confirmed massive irregularities in the 2019 elections.
 Consequently the courts ordered that fresh presidential elections be held.
 On 22 May 2020 President Arthur Peter Mutharika accepted her resignation.
 On 7 June 2020, President Mutharika appointed Justice Dr. Chifundo Kachale as the new MEC chairperson replacing Judge Ansah.

+Political ambition

+In April 2025 she became a Democratic Progressive Party candidate for the National Assembly.
+In July she became a vice-presidential candidate for the DPP, supporting ex-President Peter Mutharika.
+They were elected after gathering more than 50% of the votes.

+Private life

+Ansah is a married to a Ghanian minister and they run a church in Lilongwe where they are both ministers.
+They have three children and one daughter is also a church minister.
+In 2025 they had been married for 42 years and all of their children live in the UK.